-An Elderly Customer Just Sued United Airlines for Being Pushed to the Ground
+Man Says United Airlines Employees Pushed Him to the Ground in Lawsuit

 Tigner then returned to the boarding area, according to CNN, and approached United employees Alejandro Anastasia and Lanthe Phillips-Allred for assistance.
 But the two allegedly refused to help him, and also "laughed" and "cursed" at Tigner, according to CNN.

-The complaint then alleges that Anastasia "suddenly, unexpectedly and violently injured" Tigner by shoving him to the ground, CNN report.
-It also claims Phillips-Allred "failed to properly assist" hm.
+The complaint then alleges that Anastasia "suddenly, unexpectedly and violently injured" Tigner by shoving him to the ground, CNN reports.
+It also claims Phillips-Allred "failed to properly assist" him.
 As CNN notes, Tigner can bee seen lying on the floor in the security footage while the two United employees, as well as other passengers, do nothing to help.
 Later on, a woman comes to his aid.

 Anastasia was later charged with a felony assault and was fired from United, CNN reports.